championchap/Frontend-Template/README.md

-# Webpack Templates
+# Frontend Template

-A sensible template for new JavaScript projects.
+A sensible, basic template for new Frontend projects.

 ## Features